-Each month for the next several months, Gilbert & Sullivan Austin will release a high-definition video of one of our recent award-winning productions.
+Each month for the next several months, Gilbert & Sullivan Austin will release a high-definition video of one of our recent award-nominated productions.
 These full-length videos have only been available for DVD purchase, so we are excited to share them with you for free.
-For a limited time during the month of July 2020, we hope you will enjoy our 2017 Grand Production of The Pirates of Penzance.
+For a limited time during the month of August 2020, we hope you will enjoy our 2015 Grand Production of The Sorcerer.

 Ralph MacPhail, Jr.

 Ann Marie Gordon